brunopc-net/DocusaurusSrc/blog/2023-09-29-Building-air-quality-training-model-cycling-running/index.md

 This is when I began searching for a specific and detailed model of what to do for different outdoor air pollution levels.
 Unfortunately, all the advice I found was binary "Exercise is ok in the orange zone (100-150) but not ok in the red zone (150-200)" or was extremely vague "You can wear a N95 mask, but don't stay outdoors too much".
 I wanted to know: could I still train outdoors?
 Could I exercise if I wear a N95 mask?
 Should I minimize my exposure time?
 For how much, *exactly*?

-Here I try to answer that question, and believe I can contribute with my insights.
+Here I try to answer that question, as I believe I can contribute with my analysis.

 :::caution